fizous/etalondacapo/README.md

 ~~~

 The script takes care of copying the data folder to the external storage of the
- device as well as installing the apk file.
+ device as well as installing the `apk` file located in the current directory.

 ### Configuring